 - Next, add the garlic, flour, salt and black pepper.
 Stir to combine.

-- Add the cooked turkey to the pot along with the chicken broth and herbs.
+- Add the cooked turkey to the pot along with the broth and herbs.
 Stir, cover and let simmer for 15 minutes.

 - Pour in the heavy cream or coconut milk and turn off the heat.